dariusmehri/Inspection-Productivity-Analysis-and-Visualization-with-Tableau/README.md

 2. Write a program to wrangle, clean and merge the data using the Pandas python package.

+3. Establish a direct connection between Tableau and the Oracle database so that the data can be updated automatically.

 3. Create dashboards and visualizations in Tableau.